Trolleymusic/minWidth/README.md

 At the moment minWidth requires Modernizr, but I will be getting rid of that soon.

+minWidth also reruns the size check/viewport change on `window.orientationchange` and will change the viewport tag back to what it was if the new orientation is larger than the width specified.

 ### To do:
 * Remove Modernizr and replace with native touch detect